Statement of Intent

 Art, craft and design embody some of the highest forms of human creativity.
 Art and design is a way to introduce children to life in all its breadth and complexity and it can embody the highest level of human creativity.
 The children develop an appreciation of God’s creations, beauty and precision shown in a range of art work.
 It allows children to understand and develop learning of one’s self, God and the world around them.
 God created us in His likeness therefore we are a creative people and Art is an opportunity for us to express this.

-Our art curriculum engages, inspires and challenge pupils to think critically, observe and reflect and through this exploration of artist ideas and designs, children have the opportunity to experiment, invent, solve problems, persevere and create their own works of art, craft and design.
+Our Art curriculum engages, inspires and challenge pupils to think critically, observe and reflect and through this exploration of artists, ideas and designs, children have the opportunity to experiment, invent, solve problems, persevere and create their own works of art, craft and design.

 We aim to allow children to take ownership of their work which builds self-esteem, enriches ideas and pride in art work.

 The National Curriculum for Art and Design aims to ensure that all pupils: